Ready to say goodbye to debt for good? Learn More

 Can You Get Rid of Federal Student Loans by Filing Chapter 7 Bankruptcy?

-The Department of Education and Department of Justice released new guidelines in late 2022 to help bankruptcy courts interpret the eligibility criteria more consistently.
+The Department of Education and Department of Justice released guidelines in late 2022 to help bankruptcy courts interpret the eligibility criteria more consistently.
 In a student loan bankruptcy, the main thing you have to prove to a bankruptcy judge is that repaying your student loans is causing and will continue to cause you undue hardship.
 You also need to prove that you’ve made a good faith effort to repay your loans.

 Bankruptcy and Private Student Loans: What You Need To Know